• Facebook

 A ham covered in homemade ham glaze, garnished with fruit.

-A homemade ham glaze turns an ordinary store bought ham into a flavorful and festive dinner option.
+A homemade ham glaze turns an ordinary store bought ham into a flavorful and festive dinner option for your guests.
 This recipe has just a handful of ingredients and is ready in 10 minutes.
 Skip the store bought glaze packets and make your own – you’ll be happy you did!
+This glaze pairs well with so many different ham recipes like Easter ham, baked ham and spiral ham.

 Ham Glaze Ingredients